-Destination Sydney Surrounds South pays our respect to Elders, past and present, and acknowledge future generations of Aboriginal people.
-We acknowledge visitors from across Australia and around the world are made welcome on Aboriginal lands by the Traditional Custodians of NSW.
+Destination Sydney Surrounds South pays our respect to Elders, past and present, and acknowledges future generations of Aboriginal people.

 We acknowledge the significant contribution made by Aboriginal people to the development and promotion of the visitor economy.

 Message from the Sydney Surrounds South Board